Inquisition (metal band): Religion and ideology

-Allegations of neo-Nazism

 Inquisition has been accused of being a Nazi/white supremacist band or at least having racist band members.
-Band frontman Jason "Dagon" Weirbach has an electronic/noise side project called 88MM.
-The project is named after the 8.8 cm Flak 18/36/37/41 artillery weapon employed by Nazi Germany during Spanish Civil War and World War II.
-88 is also frequently used by neo-Nazis as a numerical code for "HH," with H represented as the eight letter in the English alphabet, standing for "Heil Hitler."
+Band frontman Jason "Dagon" Weirbach had an electronic/noise side project called 88MM.
+The project was named after the 8.8 cm Flak 18/36/37/41 artillery weapon employed by Nazi Germany during Spanish Civil War and World War II.
+88 is also frequently used by neo-Nazis as a numerical code for "HH", with H represented as the eight letter in the English alphabet, standing for "Heil Hitler".
 88MM was included on the compilation called Declaration of Anti-Semetic [sic] Terror with the track "14 Showerheads, 1 Gas Tight Door".
-The compilation was released by white supremacist record label Satanic Skinhead Propaganda, Antichrist Kramer who owns the label has also drawn the cover art of all Inquisition albums from 2004 to 2010.
-Inquisition also appeared on a compilation CD called From Columbia With Hate by Sylphorium Records.
-In the booklet of the CD there is an image of the band in front of a Nazi flag.
+The compilation was released by white supremacist record label Satanic Skinhead Propaganda.
+Antichrist Kramer, who owns the label, has also drawn the cover art of all Inquisition albums from 2004 to 2010.
+Inquisition also appeared on a compilation CD called From Colombia with Hate by Sylphorium Records.
+In the booklet of the CD, there is an image of the band in front of a Nazi flag.